Help Protect Your Public Lands by Shooting Safely and Responsibly

 Target shooting can be a safe and fun activity when you do your part to think of others and protect natural resources.
 Responsible use of firearms is permissible on most public lands within the Salt Lake Field Office; however, there are several areas where target shooting closures have been implemented to ensure public safety and prevent resource damage.
 Read below to learn more about how you can shoot safely and responsibly on public lands while helping protect yourself and the environment.

-Caution: Exploding targets and tracers or incendiary ammunition are banned on BLM administered public lands in Utah in accordance with the current BLM Fire Prevention Order.
+Caution: Use of steel core and steel-jacket ammunition is prohibited from June 20-September 30 by Fire Prevention Order #UTW002-14-01.
+Tracer and incendiary ammunition, exploding targets and fireworks are are also prohibited on BLM administered public lands in Utah in accordance with this order and the statewide BLM Fire Prevention Order.

 Fire and Target Shooting: A New Federal Study Has Demonstrated Fire Ignitions Caused By Rifle Bullets.
 Learn more here.